davidcalikes/Late-Gigs/docs/README.md

 Because I knew the properties of two entries on the waiting list I could now try and get the app to create a matching gig.

-I first tried the find and act option using the details of the first venue
+I first tried the find and act option using the details of the first venue.

 After entering my email address and PIN the program executed successfully and returned a match

-It provided me with the option to create the gig by answering yes or no
+It provided me with the option to create the gig by answering yes or no.

-I chose no
+I chose no.

 The program took me back to the main menu

 I re inserted all of the data.

-After entering my email address and PIN the program executed successfully and returned a match
+After entering my email address and PIN the program executed successfully and returned a match.

-It provided me with the option to create the gig by answering yes or no
+It provided me with the option to create the gig by answering yes or no.

-I choose yes
+I choose yes.

-The program successfully created a gig by adding the act and venue to the gig_list google sheet
+The program successfully created a gig by adding the act and venue to the gig_list google sheet.

 And also removed the venue from the venues sheet.